hietwll/ClothSimulation/README.md

 ## About this project
 Realistic cloth simulation is important in many fields such as film industry, computer game and VR shopping.
 In this project, an implicit Euler method is implemented to integrate the mass-spring system.
-Compared to explicit method, implicit method is more stable and requires smaller time step.
+Compared to explicit method, implicit method is more stable and allows larger time step.

 ## Features
 - Strain constraint